Information about Gemifloxacin

 How gemifloxacin works

 Gemifloxacin is an antibiotic.
-It kills bacteria by inhibiting the DNA replication.
+It kills bacteria by preventing them from reproducing and repairing themselves.
+This treats your infection.

 Common side effects of gemifloxacin